jesusantonio30/ProjectBasedLearning/README.md

 My current emphasis is on mastering essential fundamentals in **networks** and **systems programming**, with a strong foundation in **C++**.

 ### Ongoing Project
-- Exploring **thread creation and management** to run multiple workers in parallel.
+- Building a **TCP Echo Server** to understand fundamental socket programming concepts.
-- Implementing independent file processing without shared mutable state for safe concurrency.
+- Implementing connection acceptance to handle incoming client requests.
-- Building practical skills in work distribution, thread joining, and result aggregation.
+- Gaining hands-on experience with network programming basics and server-client interaction.

 ## Future Plans